Wally0924/Enhancing-Vehicle-Localization-Using-Lane-Detection-and-Geographic-Information/README.md

 #### Instructions
 1. Open the website using the link above.
 2. Log in with the provided username and password.
 3. After logging in, click on "File Station," then select the "web" folder.
-Next, go to the "download" folder to download the "Dataset.zip".
+Next, go to the "download" folder to download the "JunYi-Dataset.zip".

 ## File structure
  - Your folder should be organized like this: